 Customer Segments is the first and most important building block of the Business Model Canvas.
 So let’s explore what is the customer segments block and why segmentation can be the difference between your canvas’s success or failure.

 No company will succeed without customers.
-If there is no public who buys a product or service, the organization can close its doors because it will not make sales and therefore cannot survive.
+If no public buys a product or service, the organization can close its doors because it will not make sales and therefore cannot survive.
 That is why the customer is the focus of any business.

 To meet the needs and interests of these customers, it is important that the company or organization be able to segment them into groups by similarity.
 That is, these groups of people will have common goals and interests, kind of the same behaviors and needs, and a similar financial and social profile.
 This makes it easier for the company to visualize and reach each type of audience.

 We are going to understand, then, how to segment audiences and what the relevance of this procedure is.

 What is a customer segment?

 Customer segments are, simply, the group of customers or companies for which you plan to sell your products or services.
 This is the first and perhaps the most important step for your Business Model, since getting the definition of this block right is the key to your canvas success.

 Customers can be segmented into distinct groups based on their needs, behaviors, social and demographic profile, interests and motivations, and other similarities they share.
 An organization may choose to target a single group or multiple groups through its products and services.

 Once a company has segmented and selected the customer groups it wants to serve, it will be able to create a value proposition and employ a business model more appropriate to meet the needs of the chosen customers.